mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 **Person:** “The distinguishing mind is permanent, and enlightenment is impermanent.”

-**Katagiri:** That is completely opposite, okay?
+**Katagiri Roshi:** That is completely opposite, okay?
 Usually we hate distinguishing mind, and we like truth very much.
 This is a human desire; that’s why you want to practice.
 But that is the individual understanding, when you see dharma from an individual point of view.
 But it is not real dharma.
 Real dharma is deeper, like the ocean.
 So, [...] let your eyes open to see another aspect.
 That’s why he said the opposite.

 For instance, the first koan a Rinzai Zen master gives you is “nothing.”
 Well, *nothing* is completely something you are amazed by, because we don’t believe in that way.
 We believe everything exists, everything is real.
 But Zen says, “*Nothing*: think this.”
 That is a really big shock.
 That’s all.